Dry Hair Problems?

 Twist or Braid Down Extensions

 Dividing your hair into small sections and twisting or braiding them down can help bring the curls back to life in your weave.
-You can either wet the hair or add small amounts of hair product to improve the waves keep its form throughout the night.
+You can either wet the hair or add small amounts of hair product to improve the waves to keep its form throughout the night.

 When you wake up in the morning make sure that the sections are arid, then begin to undo the braids or twists in the parts.
 You can now keep the curls as they are or get a soft bristle brush and brush them out for a looser curl pattern.